-In order for the requester NF to obtain information about the NF and/or NF service(s) registered or configured in a PLMN/slice, the requester NF may initiate a discovery procedure with the NRF by providing the type of the NF or the specific service is attempting to discover.
+In order for the requester NF to obtain information about the NF and/or NF service(s) registered or configured in a PLMN/slice, the requester NF may initiate a discovery procedure with the NRF by providing the type of the NF and optionally a list of the specific service(s) it is attempting to discover.
 The requester NF may also provide other service parameters e.g. slicing related information.
 For the detailed service parameter(s) used for specific NF discovery refer to clause 5.2.7.3.2.